s-a-c-h-i-n/chef360_backend/README.md

 # chef360_backend

-* This is a build branch.
-We will add code to this branch and will eventually use this branch to deploy our app.
+* We will add code to the main branch and will eventually use this branch to deploy our app.

-**Fork from this branch to add any changes!**

 ## Development environment
 	In powershell: